Cathedral of St. Joseph (Hartford, Connecticut): Exterior

 Eggers & Higgins designed the new Cathedral of St. Joseph with an International style interpretation of the Gothic style, maintaining the verticality of the first cathedral.
 The present cathedral is 284 ft high.

 The cathedral is built of reinforced concrete and covered with smooth, light-gray, coursed limestone.
 The stone blocks used in the tall spire are cut in a pattern of voids that causes a constant play of light and shadow."
 A large frieze over the main entrance features the archdiocesan patron, Saint Joseph.
 The tall bronze doors weigh five and a half tons and are decorated with biblical scenes.

 The bell chamber contains 12 bells that were cast by the Petit & Fritsen foundry in Aarle-Rixtel, Netherlands.
 They range in weight from 225 lbs up to 3850 lbs.

 Interior

-The interior of the cathedral has a large array of stained glass windows from France; they are similar to those found in Sainte-Chapelle in Paris.
+The interior of the cathedral has a large array of stained glass windows from France; they are similar to those found in the Sainte-Chapelle Church in Paris.
 Each glass panel is approximately 70 by 14 ft and 1 in thick.
-The ceramic tile mural behind the altar depicting "Christ in Glory" is said to be the largest in the world.
+The ceramic tile mural behind the altar, Christ in Glory, is said to be the largest in the world.

 A wall of etched glass separates the narthex from the main nave.
 Created by the Hungarian artist János Hajnal, it depicts the Kingdom of Christ in Earth and heaven.